n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

   - "Ka,Halant,Ssa" is substituted with the "KaSsa" ligature.
   - "Ja,Halant,Nya" is substituted with the "JaNya" ligature.

 These sequences can occur anywhere in a syllable.
+The "KaSsa" and "JaNya" characters have linguistic status equivalent to base consonants in some languages, and fonts may have `cjct` substitution rules designed to match them in subsequences.
+Therefore, this feature must be applied before all other many-to-one substitutions.

 #### 3.3: rphf ####

 The `rphf` feature replaces initial "Ra,Halant" sequences with the "Reph" glyph.

-An initial "Ra,Halant,ZWJ" sequence, however, must not be tagged for the `rphf` substitution.
+  - An initial "Ra,Halant,ZWJ" sequence, however, must not be tagged for the `rphf` substitution.

 #### 3.4: rkrf ####